-Crisis Link is the world's first public/private/not-for-profit partnership for a suicide prevention helpline in a subway network (partnered with City of Toronto and the TTC).
+Crisis Link is the world's first public/private/not-for-profit partnership for a suicide prevention helpline in a subway network (partnered with City of Toronto, The Toronto Transit Commission (TTC) and Bell.
+Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centres counselor at no cost to the caller.

 Bell has generously provided the payphones on each subway platform that seamlessly connects someone in distress and contemplating suicide with a Distress Centre counselor.
 Crisis Link phone calls are free.